Overview

 • Logistics planning under strategic interdiction.

-• Resilient logistics hub network design.
+• Resilient relay logistics network design.

 • Middle-mile consolidation network design.